iancze/DiskJockey/README.md

     Your JudithExcalibur scripts are successfully linked.
     Exiting

-Second, to use the plotting scripts (`scripts/plot_chmaps.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will also need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `Jupyter/IPython`, `Jupyter/IJulia`, `h5py`, and `astropy`.
-The anaconda Python distribution is a great way to take care of these dependencies.
+Second, most of the scripts and IO routines require Python and several Python packages.
+Please install the following packages via your own package manager or a distribution like anaconda:

+* numpy
+* scipy
+* matplotlib
+* Jupyter/IPython
+* h5py
+* astropy
+* Jupyter/IJulia

-With the package successfully installed, see the documentation in the `docs/` folder on how to get started fitting a specific source.
+With the package successfully installed, see the documentation in the `docs/` folder on how to get started fitting a specific source, in particular the [cookbook](docs/cookbook.md).

 For those interested in the source code, the most important files to start browsing are

 **model.jl**: Contains the actual specification of the parametric disk model, as well as the tools to write to disk the synthesis files RADMC-3D requires.